Kids practicing basketball indoors.

 In mid-August, the school year begins and children move up a grade.

-More than half of Sweden is woodland, and it’s popular to go mushroom and berry picking at this time of year.
+Two-thirds of Sweden is woodland, and it’s popular to go mushroom and berry picking at this time of year.

-In late October/early November, children have a week off school.
 On 31 October, Halloween – a fairly new tradition in Sweden – is celebrated with fancy dress and pumpkins.
 On All Saints' Day, which falls shortly thereafter, many people light candles at family graves and in memorial parks.

 Lucia